jake-miles/grammar-py/README.md

-# Jake Miles Energy Hub Assignment
+# Bash cartesian product in python

 Python implementation of a bash cartesian product.